 - Suicidal ideation

-The 24/7 direct admission process at Masonicare eliminates a lengthy emergency room wait; seniors quickly enter the unit’s private and supportive atmosphere.
+The 24/7 direct admission process eliminates a lengthy emergency room wait; seniors quickly enter the unit’s private and supportive atmosphere.
 Treatment starts immediately, with a comprehensive clinical evaluation—this includes identifying behaviors assessed for underlying medical or chemical origins.
 Once acute symptoms have stabilized, behavioral interventions, medications and therapeutic activities are integrated into the patient’s plan of care.
 The average length of stay is 10 to 14 days.